h2non/croak-grunt-faker/README.md

 # Croak Grunt Faker

-> Be naughty, avoid FUD from developers and tell them they are using Grunt
+> Be naughty, avoid FUD from developers and tell them they are using Grunt instead of Croak

 ## About